PProvost/AssertEx/README.md

 # AssertEx

-AssertEx is a simple class of helper methods for unit testing.
+AssertEx is a simple library of helper methods for unit testing.
 Originally created for use with MS-Test, it is framework neutral so should be usable with any .NET unit testing framework.